-Note.
-Downloaded data such as numbers and dates are formatted in the Microsoft Excel spreadsheet according to the regional settings on the user's machine.
+Note: Downloaded data such as numbers and dates are formatted in the Microsoft Excel spreadsheet according to the regional settings on the user's machine.
 If you use the Windows or Macintosh operating systems, you can set your downloaded queries to open in browser windows instead of in the Microsoft Excel application.
 To set this option in Windows, select the XLS file type in your folder options and select the Browse in same window check box.
 When this check box is cleared, downloaded queries open in the Microsoft Excel application.

 • CSV Text File: This option is available after you have clicked the HTML link.
-If you click this option, the File Download page appears, at which point you can open the file in your browser or save it to disk.
+If you click this option, the File Download page appears enabling you to open the file in your browser or save it to disk.

-Note.
-The output has no formatting and does not support UTF-8 encoded data.
+Note: The output has no formatting and does not support UTF-8 encoded data.
 Because Microsoft Excel does not support UTF-8 encoding, the CSV file is written in binary mode with UCS-2 encoded data.
-Moreover, Excel does not automatically recognize Unicode-encoded, commadelimited files even if they have a .csv extension.
-Therefore, the user receiving the file will not be able to open it by double-clicking.
-Instead, he or she must open it with Excel's File, Open menu and choose the comma delimiter.
+Moreover, Excel does not automatically recognize Unicode-encoded, comma-delimited files even if they have a .csv extension.
+Therefore, you are not be able to open the receiving file by double-clicking.
+Instead, you must open the receiving file using the File\Open menu in Excel and choose the comma delimiter.

 • XML File: This option is available after you have click the HTML link.
-If you click this option, the File Download page appears, at which point you can open the XML formatted query result in your browser or save it to your local machine.
+If you click this option, the File Download page appears enabling you to open the XML formatted query result in your browser or save it to your local machine.